 In 2012, Operation Broken Silence launched a recurring giving program out of necessity to establish a consistent stream of revenue due to a lack of support from grantmakers.
-Since bringing their recurring giving program to Classy in 2015, Operation Broken Silence has seen a staggering 1,128% increase in their number of monthly donors and an 865% increase in monthly giving revenue.
+Since bringing its recurring giving program to Classy in 2015, the nonprofit has seen a staggering 1,128% increase in its number of monthly donors and an 865% increase in monthly giving revenue.

 Donor Acquisition Strategies to Boost Your Recurring Giving Program

-Your call to action sets the tone for your campaign, so be sure to emphasize why support is critical and timely right now.
-Because the crisis situation in Sudan has not yet come to an end, and the Sudanese people continue to live in fear, Operation Broken Silence strategically leverages urgency in their messaging to engage donors and compel them to give.
+Your call to action sets the tone for your campaign, so emphasize why support is critical and timely.
+Because the crisis in Sudan continues, and the Sudanese people still live in fear, Operation Broken Silence strategically leverages urgency in its messaging to engage donors and compel them to give.

 2. Identify the Right Target Audience

-Identify donors within your community who have shown consistent interest in your mission.
-It’s more likely that you’ll convert a supporter who’s already familiar with what you do versus someone who is coming across your page for the first time, so it’s important that your recurring donor acquisition strategy reflects that.
+Identify prospective donors within your community who have shown consistent interest in your mission.
+It’s more likely that you’ll convert a supporter who’s already familiar with what you do versus someone coming across your page for the first time.

-Operation Broken Silence targets two main audience segments as candidates for their recurring giving program: event attendees and donors who have given multiple one-time donations.
-The Returning One-Time Donors Report available in Classy helps them do this more efficiently by showing them who has given more than one donation to their organization.
+Operation Broken Silence targets two main audience segments as candidates for its recurring giving program: event attendees and donors who have given multiple one-time donations.

 3. Add a Personal Touch to Your Outreach